jedidiah13/Textile/README.md

 ##Layout of source code
 ###.idea
 ###UPS_Calculator
+This is the php project for calculating shipping costs using the UPS api.
+There's the php code and an html page to test it out with.
+The next step is to integrate the calling code into the webstore checkout and handle those ajax requests in php.
 ###avatars
 The images that are uploaded and processed for the webstore and companion app are stored here.
 ###blog
+Django application of the blog.
 ###companion
+Django application for the companion app.
+Note how this app works in with the user model, requiring authentication to access.
 ###frontend
+Handles some of the home page / about us pages.
+###login
+The user model is defined here.
+Note that UserProfile has a one to one relationship with the User auth model provided by Django.
+That provides secure passwords and the basics for managing users.
 ###mysite
+`settings.py` lives here, along with `urls.py` that make up the main configuration for the full site.
 ###src
+ignore
 ###static
+I'm not really sure what this is for.
+I think this was for protyping and is unused.
 ###store_images
 ###templates
 ###webstore